-A thoughtful and deeply personal book by master theatre-maker Peter Brook, described by the Independent as ‘our greatest living theatre director’.
+A thoughtful and deeply personal book by a master theatre-maker.

 In Tip of the Tongue, Peter Brook takes a charming, playful and wise look at topics such as the subtle, telling differences between French and English, and the many levels on which we can appreciate the works of Shakespeare.
 Brook also revisits his seminal concept of the ’empty space’, considering how theatre – and the world – have changed over the span of his long and distinguished career.

-Threaded throughout with intimate and revealing stories from Brook’s own life, Tip of the Tongue is a short but sparkling gift from one of the greatest artists of our time.
+Threaded throughout with intimate and revealing stories from Brook’s own life, Tip of the Tongue is a short but sparkling gift from one of the greatest artists of recent times.

 ‘Engaging and thought-provoking… Brook is constantly enthralled but never daunted by contemplation of the art he serves, as this short work shows with grace and eloquence’